Common overuse injuries over 50: Why and where they happen

 Our physiotherapists will work with you on staying fit and flexible and strong.

-We’ll help keep you doing the sport or other activities you love to do.
+We’ll help you to keep doing the sport or other activities you love to do.
 If you have an issue, including any of the five common aged related overuse injuries discussed below, we’ll support your recovery.

 How age increases our injury risk